matloff/TidyverseSkeptic/README.md

 Sadly, that divide has occasionally become personal.
-For instance, there was harsh public criticism from some in RStudio and the firm's allies of the base-R-favoring R/Finance Conference in 2018, accusing the conference organizers of being insensitive to gender diversity.
+For instance, there was harsh public criticism from some in RStudio and the firm's allies, toward the base-R-favoring R/Finance Conference in 2018, accusing the conference organizers of being insensitive to gender diversity.
 In my view, this was quite [unfair](https://matloff.wordpress.com/2019/05/18/r-finance-1-year-later/),